gmac220/project1/README.md

 # AppCheck
 ## Godfrey Macasero
 AppCheck is a web application that has an html frontend and a Go backend.
-It lets you see what applications you currently have installed in your linux machine.
+It lets you see what applications you currently have installed in your Ubuntu or Debian machine.

 # User Stories
 - [] Users should be able to: